antpao2/NFL_Draft_Project/README.md

-Project_ypt File Gets the Data for the Project:
+Project_ypt File Gets the Data for the Project.
+It has the following dataframes that we worked with.

 all --> Dataframe containing all rookie WR stats from 2003-2022

-nr --> contains Non-Rookie Stats from 2003-2022
+nr --> Contains Non-Rookie Stats from 2003-2022

-draft_wr --> contains all draft information for Wr from 2003-2022
+draft_wr --> Contains all draft information for Wr from 2003-2022

-ALL NA HAVE BEEN REMOVED

 # How to run the project codes files
 Open the folder Project Codes on github